Chapter 10 Hypothesis Testing with Two Groups

 .8 | Large |

-Note that these are all positive values, but the finding of \(D=-.3\) should be treated the same as \(D=3\).
-Using the guideline in Table 1, it is fair to describe the impact of respondent sex on the feminist feeling thermometer rating as small while the impact on big business ratings is tiny at best.
+Note that these are all positive values, but the finding of \(D=-.3\) should be treated the same as \(D=.3\).
+Using the guidelines in Table 10.1, it is fair to describe the impact of respondent sex on the feminist feeling thermometer rating is small to medium while the impact on big business ratings is tiny at best.

 Finally, we can also extend difference in means hypothesis testing to differences between group proportions.
 For instance, suppose I’m interested in the gender gap in abortion attitudes, a topic that is frequently assumed to be an important issue on which men and women disagree.
 The ANES has a few variables measuring abortion attitudes, including one that it has used for the past few decades.
-I personally think this variable is a bit hard to use in its original state.
-Have a look at the categories for yourself.
-Respondents are asked which of the listed position best agrees with their position on abortion.
+Respondents are asked which of the listed position best matches with their position on abortion.

 “1.
 By law, abortion should never be permitted”